bramp/blog/content/post/2018/01/16/measuring-percentile-latency/index.md

 slug: measuring-percentile-latency
 ---

 In many applications it is common to measure the time it takes to handle some event.
 Web applications pay close attention to this, to ensure each user’s request is replied to in a timely manner.
-Many would just measure the mean response time, which is easily calculated by summing up the total time to handle all requests, divided by the number of request.
-This would return the average latency, however, this metric can be very [misleading](https://www.elastic.co/blog/averages-can-dangerous-use-percentile) as it doesn’t show the worst case behaviour.
-For example, the majority of users may see requests handled quickly, but a few users may experience a long delay.
+To view in aggregate, many would just measure the mean response time.
+Which is easily calculated by summing up the total time to handle all requests, divided by the number of request.
+This average latency metric, however can be very [misleading](https://www.elastic.co/blog/averages-can-dangerous-use-percentile) as it does not show the worst case behaviour.
+For example, the majority of users may see requests handled quickly, but a few users may experience long delays.
 Thus to capture the worst behaviour it is better to look at percentile latency.

-This article will discuss how to calculate percentiles, collect and aggregate in an efficient distributed way, and even how to efficiently store them for time series data.
+This article will discuss how to calculate percentiles, collect and aggregate in an distributed way, and even how to efficiently store them as time series data.

 # Percentiles

 Let's start with some basics, the 99 percentile, is defined as the value that 99 out of 100 samples fall below.
-Thus 99 users out of 100 observe a latency less than this value, and 1 in every 100 observe a latency equal to or greater.
+Thus 99 users out of 100, observe a latency less than this value, and 1 in every 100 observe a latency equal to or greater.
 We choose the 99%tile, because it represents the [tail of the latency distribution](https://en.wikipedia.org/wiki/Long_tail) (that is the worst cases).

 The simplest way to calculate the 99 percentile, is to sort all the values, and take the 99/100<sup>th</sup> value.
-For example, if you had 1,000 latency values, place them into an array, sort them, then take the value at 990th index.
+For example, if you had 1,000 latency values, place them into an array, sort them, then take the value at the 990th index.
 That’ll be the 99%tile, which represents the latency value that 99% of the values are less than.
 Easy.

-Throughout this article I’ll use a dataset of [10,000 randomly generated values](https://docs.google.com/spreadsheets/d/1s7-DbMeHTyzEZdeBaM5rrKp5o0V9O11VFX9Y47or150/edit#gid=884072054) from a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) with parameters (μ = 0, σ = 1.0).
+Throughout this article I’ll use a dataset of [10,000 randomly generated values](https://docs.google.com/spreadsheets/d/1s7-DbMeHTyzEZdeBaM5rrKp5o0V9O11VFX9Y47or150/edit#gid=884072054) from a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) with parameters (μ = 0, σ = 1).
 Most of the values will be small (<2s), but there will be a long tail, which will simulate worst case latencies returned by a server.

 <div class="text-center">
   <object data="1st.svg" type="image/svg+xml" width=720 height=360 alt="eCDF of example dataset">